In this blog, we are going to deploy an appliance vCD installation and configuration which provides Elastic and secure virtual data centers (VDCs)

 Deploying a Transfer Storage for vCD Appliance

 We will need an NFS mount to vCD to work.
-This repo store holds the shared storage for the appliance cluster management and for providing temp storage for catalog items being published, appliance backups, log bundle, general uploads and downloads etc.
+This repo store holds the shared storage for the appliance cluster management and for providing temp storage for catalog items being published, appliance db backups, log bundle, general uploads and downloads etc.

-We will just connect an NFS share from Windows VM and use that as our mount point
+We will just connect an NFS share from Windows VM and use that as our mount point.

 You can install Server for NFS Features on Windows with a single Powershell command which is the easiest